 All SMC parking lots require Head-in parking only.

 Airport Arts Campus: 2800 AIRPORT AVE.
 (Parking is free.
-No permit required.)
+No permit required during hours of scheduled Community Education classes.)
 Head-in parking ONLY is strictly enforced.
 Park anywhere NOT marked "Permit Parking Only."

 Emeritus College: 1227 SECOND STREET (Parking is available in the City parking structure #2, located at the corner of Second Street and Wilshire Blvd.
 Parking is free for the first two hours, and $1 for each additional 1/2 hour until 6 pm.
 After 6 pm, there is no free parking in the City structure, and parking is $5 for the entire evening, or any portion of it.)
 Head-in parking ONLY is strictly enforced.

 Some classes are held off-site in the community.
 Those locations and directions will be noted on your confirmation after you have registered.

 Disclaimer: While we strive to maintain accurate and up-to-date information on parking at the college, please understand that the parking policies for Santa Monica College can change without notice.
 All parking regulations are created and enforced by the Santa Monica College Campus Police and anyone parking on the college's property is advised to read and adhere to all posted signs.
 Ultimately, it is the responsibility the individual to read, fully understand, and abide by the regulations set by our parking enforcement.

 11. How do I register for Community Education Classes?

 For an illustrated step-by-step guide to creating an account and registering in a class, please visit our Getting Started page.

 Payment by credit cards only.
 If using a fillable form or printout, you can print out the registration form and mail the completed form (see below).
 You may also fax your completed form with your credit card information (all credit cards accepted) to (310) 434-3409.